rafalp/misago_docker/README.md

 Lastly, go to ``https://yoursite/admincp/``and log in to admin panel using the username and password you've entered during setup.
 Admin panel will let you set forum name, create categories and such.

-### Speed up Redis

-Misago uses Redis for caching and tasks queue.
-To get most performance out of it, you will have to make sure that you have `Transparent Huge Pages (THP)` support disabled in your kernel.
-To fix this issue run the command `echo never > /sys/kernel/mm/transparent_hugepage/enabled` as root, and add it to your `/etc/rc.local` in order to retain the setting after a reboot.
-Docker Redis container must be restarted after THP is disabled, but you can simply run `./appctl restart` for same effect.

-This is impossible if you are running Misago on macOS.

 ### Secure your server

 Depending on initial configuration of your server, you may have to take [additional steps](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) to make it more secure.
 Internet is patrolled by bots searching for vulnerable servers, not above attempting to brute-force root accounts, so you should at least disable the login using root, and block IP addresses upon repeated failed authentication attempts.